-One of the biggest things that a Judge uses to determine what your bail is set at is the severity of your charge.
+- One of the biggest things that a Judge uses to determine what your bail is set at is the severity of your charge.
 Are you charged with a minor crime, such as a traffic infraction or other misdemeanor?
+Are you charged with domestic violence?
 Or are you charged with a felony?
 Are you charged with a violent crime?
 If you are charged with a minor infraction, bail will probably be set relatively low for you.
 If you are charged with a more serious crime, bail can be much higher or revoked altogether.
 In some cases, a Judge will not grant bail at all if the crime is serious or violent.

 - In addition, a Judge will consider your history.
 Is this your first arrest, or have you passed through the system multiple times?
 Have you had bail set in the past that you were unable to pay?
 Were you released from bail in the past, only to fail to appear in court for your court date, or to violate the conditions of your release?
 All of these factors can play a part in how your bail is set and if you have any restrictions on you during your release from the custody of the court.